 If you have a choice in your OS, we strongly recommended ditching MacOS or Windows and moving to a Linux driven system.
 Yet, even with Linux you have choices to make.
 Not sure which Linux distribution is right you?
-Check out Compute Freely to learn more about them.
+Check out Try Linux to learn more about them.

 Use Instead Of: Windows, MacOS.